Esther Choo

 Esther Choo is an emergency physician and professor at the Oregon Health & Science University.
 She is a popular science communicator who has used social media to talk about racism and sexism in healthcare.
 She was the president of the Academy of Women in Academic Emergency Medicine and is a member of the American Association of Women Emergency Physicians.
 She was a co-founder and a board member of Time's Up.
+On February 26, 2021, Choo was named in a lawsuit against OHSU alleging that Choo failed to take action when she was made aware of an alleged sexual assault involving Dr. Jason Campbell, who became popular on TikTok during the COVID-19 pandemic.

 Early life

 Choo grew up in Cleveland, Ohio.
 Her parents emigrated from Korea in the 1960s.
 She graduated in 1994 with a degree in English from Yale College.
 She was an intern at The Plain Dealer, a newspaper in Cleveland.
 She earned a medical degree at Yale University in 2001.
 She was a resident at Boston Medical Center.
 In 2009, she returned for further training, earning a Master's in Public Health at Oregon Health & Science University.